pretix/pretix-docs/docs/guides/widget.md

 The button supports the optional attributes `voucher`, `disable-iframe`, and `skip-ssl-check`.
 You can style the button using the `pretix-button` CSS class.

-### Styling

-You can use CSS to customize the appearance of the widget or button to match your website.
-You can use your browser's developer tools to inspect the rendered HTML of the widget.
-Almost every element has a custom class and all classes have the prefix `pretix-widget`.
-You can override the styles or use your own custom stylesheet.

-!!!
-Note
-    We designed the widget to conform with European Union accessibility standards.
-    Do **not** break accessibility with your customizations to the widget, for instance by choosing colors with too little contrast.

 ## Applications

 This section covers all applications that go beyond the basic usage of the widget on your website: